• Re: Hi all!

 6. Massive, complicated batch files to run a mailer and BBS package for FidoNet.
 For me it was FrontDoor (and later Intermail) and PCBoard.

-still have my masterpiece batch file that made it all work together.
+LOTS of errorlevels and branches for mail/callers/doors/maintenance.
+I still have my masterpiece batch file that made it all work together.

 Ahhhhh - the good old days!! :-)